How Long Does an Accident Stay on Your Insurance?

 Set a Calendar Reminder for When the Accident Drops Off

 The exact month the lookback window closes depends on your renewal date, not the accident date.
-Rates don't automatically reset when the window closes, so you must shop again at that renewal to trigger the lower rate.
-Set a reminder 30 days before the three-year or five-year anniversary of your next renewal following the accident.
+Your rate won't drop automatically when the window closes.
+Set a reminder 30 days before the three-year or five-year anniversary of your next renewal following the accident, then shop again to trigger the lower rate.

 How Long Does an Accident Affect Your Car Insurance?: FAQs